Backends

 This is mainly useful for trying the workflow without hardware while seeing more interesting table results than loopback.

-Warning: Simulated mode is not a substitute for listening to the real Helix.
+Warning: Simulated mode is not a substitute for listening to the real processor.

 Practical Recommendation